Skip to main content

 In this chapter we will explore the experimental and computational techniques used to uncover chromatin states within a cell type.
 We will learn how chromatin immunoprecipitation can be used to infer the regions of the genome bound by a protein or interest, and a common algorithm (the Burrows-Wheeler) transform can be used to rapidly map large numbers of short sequencing reads to a reference genome.
 From this we then abstract a level and use a hidden Markov model (HMM) to segment the genome into regions which share similar chromatin states.
 We will close by showing how these comprehensive maps of chromatin states can be compared across cell types and can be used to provide information on how cell states are established and maintained and the impact of genetic variation on gene expression.

-This page titled 19.1: Introduction is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Manolis Kellis et al. (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 19.1: Introduction is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Manolis Kellis et al. (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.